Viewer Rating

 Set in Texas, this animated series follows the life of propane salesman Hank Hill, who lives with his overly confident substitute Spanish teacher wife Peggy, wannabe comedian son Bobby, and naive niece Luanne.
 Hank has conservative views about God, family, and country, but his values and ethics are often challenged by the situations he, his family, and his beer-drinking neighbors/buddies find themselves in.

-King of the Hill receives a neutral rating because its central narrative consistently satirizes both traditional conservative viewpoints and progressive ideas, focusing on the everyday challenges of a working-class family in a changing world rather than explicitly promoting a single political ideology.
+King of the Hill receives a neutral rating because its narrative consistently satirizes both progressive and conservative viewpoints, focusing instead on the pragmatic challenges of everyday life, family dynamics, and community values without explicitly endorsing one political ideology as a solution.

 The show frequently satirizes the hypocrisy and narrow-mindedness of individual Christian characters, particularly Hank and Peggy.
 However, the narrative consistently affirms the positive aspects of faith, community, and moral guidance derived from Christianity, often portraying the church as a vital institution and a source of comfort.
 The satire targets human flaws within the faith, not the faith itself.